Nonsymmetric Reduction-based Algebraic Multigrid: Introduction

 For PDEs of elliptic type, algebraic multigrid (AMG) is among the fastest class of linear solvers.
 When applicable, AMG converges in linear complexity with the number of degrees-of-freedom (DOFs), and scales in parallel like $O(\log_2(P))$, up to hundreds of thousands of processors, $P$ \cite{Baker:2012ko}.
 Originally, AMG was designed for essentially SPD linear systems, and convergence of AMG is relatively well understood in the SPD setting \cite{Brandt:1985um,Falgout:2004cs,Vassilevski:2008wd,ideal18, brannick2018optimal}.
 Nonsymmetric matrices pose unique difficulties for AMG in theory and in practice.
 In particular, coarse-grid correction, a fundamental part of AMG's fast convergence, is generally not a contraction in the nonsymmetric setting, meaning that coarse-grid correction can increase error.
 There have been efforts to develop AMG theory and methods in the nonsymmetric setting \cite{Brezina:2010dm, Manteuffel:2017,Notay:2000vy,Sala:2008cv,Wiesner:2014cy,Notay:2000vy,Lottes:2017jz,Mense:2008gj,Notay:2010em,notay2018}.
-However, the theoretical understanding of nonsymmetric AMG remains limited, with very few convergence bounds proved in norm, and there has yet to be a robust and scalable AMG solver for highly nonsymmetric problems. \tcb{For the most part, previous work has appealed to traditional AMG thought, where coarse-grid correction captures (right) singular vectors associated with small singular values and relaxation attenuates error associated with large singular values.
-Recently, a convergence framework was developed for such an approach to nonsymmetric AMG in a $\sqrt{A^*A}$-norm, including conditions on interpolation and restriction for a convergent multilevel cycle \cite{nonsymm}.} Nevertheless, knowing when nonsymmetric AMG methods are applicable requires experience and experimentation, which can limit their use and reliability outside of the AMG community.
+However, the theoretical understanding of nonsymmetric AMG remains limited, with very few convergence bounds proved in norm, and there has yet to be a robust and scalable AMG solver for highly nonsymmetric problems.

+For the most part, previous work on nonsymmetric AMG has appealed to traditional AMG thought, where coarse-grid correction captures (right) singular vectors associated with small singular values and relaxation attenuates error associated with large singular values.
+Here, we take a different, reduction-based approach, appealing to the premise that certain ``ideal'' restriction and interpolation operators can lead to a reduction-based (nonsymmetric) AMG method.
+Although a reduction-based solver is not a new concept, here we recognize (i) an important class of linear systems for which reduction can be highly effective, and (ii) develop a theoretical framework explaining the convergence of nonsymmetric reduction-based AMG in norm.